 What investments are accepted in the MEIN programme?

-The MEIN programme offers various investment options to suit different investor interests.
-These include real estate purchases, investments in government bonds, contributions to local development funds, and strategic business investments.
-Each option has distinct criteria and benefits, enabling investors to select what best aligns with their financial goals and residency plans.
-Some investments may also offer additional incentives, such as rental income from real estate or business partnerships within the EU market.
+Investors can choose from various investment options within the MEIN programme.
+These include real estate purchases, government bond investments, contributions to local development funds, and strategic business investments.
+Investors can choose between various options based on their financial goals and residency plans, as each one is subject to specific criteria and benefits.
+Additional incentives may be available through certain investments, such as rental income from real estate or business partnerships within the EU market.